Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/2-install-en.md

 ```

 ### Remove disk letter
-> Use diskpart to remove the letter from ESPCEPHEUS, if it still has a letter attached to it
+> Use diskpart to remove the letter from ESPCEPHEUS, or it will remain until you reboot your PC

 > Use `list volume` to find ESPCEPHEUS, select it with `select volume <number>`, then remove letter Y with `remove letter y`